-Another Pumpkin-Eats-Pumpkin idea I love is this large pumpkin savoring a mini carved pumpkin on its grotesquely large tongue.
-Unable to find original carving details, I believe the tongue is a piece of another pumpkin with the outer skin removed with a bit of carving to round the edges, and the rounded side facing down.
+HOW TO CARVE: Unable to find original carving details, I believe the tongue is a piece of another pumpkin with the outer skin removed with a bit of carving to round the edges, and the rounded side facing down.
 I love the idea of using colorful ghords as eyes and horns.

-HOW TO CARVE: I actually do not think the instructions are posted online but my guess is that the outer pumpkin was carved, cut in half down the front of the carved face, with another white carved pumpkin inserted inside with the outer pumpkin positioned to allow the white pumpkin to peek out.
+HOW TO CARVE: I actually do not think the instructions are posted online but my guess is that the outer pumpkin was carved, cut in half down the front (and back) of the carved face, with another white carved pumpkin inserted inside.
+The outer pumpkin is positioned to allow the white pumpkin to peek out.

 Lastly this simply carved Smoking Jack-o-Lantern with dry ice fog coming out of its mouth is perfect for an eerie porch decoration!